raindropio/help/docs/using/highlights/index.md

 ## FAQ
 ### Can I highlight PDF?
 Yes, you can!
-However, PDF highlighting is currently only available in the [Web and Desktop apps](#add-web).
+There's one limitation worth knowing: if you open a PDF directly in your browser's built-in viewer, you won't be able to highlight it.
+To highlight, first save the PDF as a bookmark or upload as file to Raindrop.

 ### Why you need additional browser extension permission? {#extension-permission}
 To be able to see highlights next time you visit same page we need additional permission called `Access data on websites`.